mattcone/markdown-guide/_tools/supernotes.md

 One of the biggest benefits of Supernotes is the community.
 The  co-founders are very active on the [Community Forum](https://community.supernotes.app), where users suggest new feature ideas, report bugs and share workflows.
 The co-founders also run [free Onboarding sessions](https://supernotes.app/welcome) to help new users get started with Supernotes.

 [All of the Supernotes features](https://supernotes.app/features/) come included on the free Starter plan.
-On the Starter plan you start with 40 cards, but you can refer friends or upgrade to the Unlimited plan for more feature.
+On the Starter plan you start with 40 cards, but you can refer friends or upgrade to the Unlimited plan for more features.
 Supernotes is a small independent startup, built by a team of two, and the subscription goes towards supporting them and the development of the platform.

 {% include image.html file="/assets/images/tools/supernotes.png" alt="Supernotes Markdown application" width="90" %}